 - Print Speed

 Hands down, laser printers are faster than inkjet printers and are designed to handle large volumes.
 You can expect an output of 15 to 100 pages per minute.
-So, if you print frequently and primarily print documents, then opt for a laser printer.
+So, opt for a laser printer if you print frequently and primarily print documents.
 With inkjet printers, the type of content you’re printing will determine the speed.
 In general, most documents will print at a range of five to 18 pages per minute.
 But picture printing usually sees a sharp drop in speed.
 Expect to find printing speeds ranging from a minute and a half to four minutes for one full-color 8×10 picture.

 Whether you have a small home office or a commercial space, you need to consider where you plan on setting up your office printer.
 Based on that, this will determine whether you can accommodate a larger printer model or if you need a model with a smaller footprint.
 Inkjets are traditionally the winners for smaller footprints, while laser printers tend to be larger.